Originate/exocom/README.md

-## Send outgoing commands
+## Send outgoing messages

-Send a command to Exosphere:
+Send a message to Exosphere:

 ```coffeescript
 exoRelay.send 'hello', name: 'world'
 ```

-Sending a command is fire-and-forget, i.e. you don't have to wait for the sending process to finish before you can do the next thing.
+Sending a message is fire-and-forget, i.e. you don't have to wait for the sending process to finish before you can do the next thing.
 More details on how to send various data are [here](features/sending.feature).

-You can handle the incoming replies to your outgoing commands:
+You can handle the incoming replies to your outgoing messages:

 ```coffeescript
 exoRelay.send 'users.create', name: 'Will Riker', (createdUser) ->